m-aqsam/flutter-functional-apps/06_Weather_App/weather_app/README.md

 # weather_app

 A new Flutter project.
-A weather app using weather api.
+A weather app using weather API (Select city to show your city weather).

 ## Getting Started